 This is a guest post by CNOTE of HeinousBeatz.com.
-Today he’s going to share his process of releasing mixtapes.
-I felt this would be a beneficial post as mixtapes have become a big part of an artist’s and producer’s branding, especially in urban music genres like; hiphop, rap, dubstep and other sub-genres.
+Today he’s going to share his process of making & promoting a mixtape.
+I felt this would be a beneficial post as mixtapes have become a big part of an artist’s and producer’s branding, especially in urban music genres like; Hip-Hop, trap, Dubstep, and other Sub-Genres.

-Making a mixtape can yield many benefits such as fan base creation, exposure, promo/marketing and it can represent a full body of work that you can later give to an A&R or investor.
+My goal is to share my process for making and releasing mixtapes online because, in today’s urban music scene, they’re very important!
+Why they’re important: Making a mixtape can yield many benefits, such as fan base creation, exposure, and promo/marketing, and it can represent a full body of work that you can later give to an A&R or investor.

 Step 1: Create A Concept For Your Mixtape

-Step 2: Gather All The Songs You Want For Your Mixtape
+Step 2: Gather All The Songs You Want To Compile Together

 Step 3: Find A DJ To Host The Mixtape Or DIY?